Prior Learning Assessment Program

 Evaluation of Non-Collegiate Instruction

 The evaluation of non-collegiate instruction often results in Credit Recommendations and/or Articulation Agreements that provide students with specified opportunities to pursue equivalent credit.
 Students who have successfully completed instruction and training programs outside the traditional college classroom may be eligible to pursue equivalent credit via this PLA pathway, which evaluates these programs.
 Examples of programs that have qualified students for equivalent credit include tech-prep programs at secondary schools; noncredit continuing education programs at Bucks; and various training programs for professional.
-Summary information about the many Credit Recommendations and Articulation Agreements is maintained on the College’s PLA web pages and in the PLA Office in Student Services in the Rollins Center at 275 Swamp Road; Newtown, PA 18940.
+Summary information about the many Credit Recommendations and Articulation Agreements is maintained on the College’s PLA web pages and in the PLA Office in The Advising and Transfer Center in the Rollins Center at 275 Swamp Road; Newtown, PA 18940.

 The College recognizes the American Council on Education (ACE) and the National College Credit Recommendation Service (National CCRS, formerly known as PONSI), two national bodies that evaluate non-collegiate instruction and training programs.
 If the program the student successfully completed has been evaluated by one of these two bodies, the student has the opportunity to challenge a Bucks course(s) based upon their credit recommendations.